camh/CHGridView/README.markdown

 - Match or exceed speed and performance found in iPhone's Photos app grid view
 - More UITableView cloning, like scrolling to a tile at a specific indexPath
+- Footer labels (with dynamic height) and footer views
 - Tile labels
 - Flexible per-line setting (maybe a range?)
 - Horizontal scrolling and paging support